 Last september I visited Lotte and Ophelia (Oph) – pictured above – because Lotte asked me to help her with the video for her crowdfund campaign.
 She is publishing a book about dealing with death and grief.

-In 2018 Lotte and Oph were part of my graduation project on living with animal companions and its (beneficial) relations on mental health.
+In 2018 Lotte and Oph were part of my graduation project on living with animal companions and its (beneficial) effects on mental health.
 But while I was working on my project, something else unfolded and I realized I was also witnessing a different process.

 While we worked on my film, Lotte sometimes told me about her relationship with her boyfriend Michiel and now and then she talked about how they dealt with his sickness.
 I think little did she, let alone I, know that the situation would change so fast over the months to come.
 Michiel passed away in the summer of 2018.